YaraSco/mlazure-project-2/starter_files/README.md

 We reorder our two data examples as obtained in 'swagger.json' file.
 Also, we use urllib.request to consume the model endpoints.
 We change the variables 'url' and 'api_key' to match respectively the generated URI after deployment and the primary key for our service.

 3- Publishing an ML pipeline
 We upload the Jupyter Notebook in Azure ML Studio; then, we create and configure a compute instance to run this notebook.
 We reuse the same experiment and Bank Marketing dataset.
+We run through all the cells.

+We focus on "Create Pipeline and AutoMLStep" and "Publish and run from REST endpoint" sections.
+In the first section, we create a new pipeline to submit our experiment which is to train AutoML with Bank Marketing dataset and produce the best algorithm for classification.
+We obtain the same algorithm "Voting Ensemble".
+After that, we retrieve the best model from our pipeline run.
+In the second section, we publish our ML pipeline into Workspace to be able to rerun it.
+Indeed, we rerun our pipeline using the authentication and REST endpoint, we send it as a request.

 ## Key Steps
 *TODO*: Write a short discription of the key steps.
 Remember to include all the screenshots required to demonstrate key steps.